 Know the codes:

-One of the best ways to avoid losses from chargebacks is to partner with a payment processor that understands how serious a concern they are for businesses and offers tools to help mitigate and manage them.
-BAMS offers a full suite of chargeback tools, including SMS notifications, an online dispute management platform, Verifi integration, zero-liability chargeback assurances, and more.
+One of the best ways to avoid losses is to partner with a payment processor that understands how serious a concern they are for businesses and offers tools to help mitigate and manage them.
+BAMS offers a full suite of tools, including SMS notifications, an online dispute management platform, Verifi integration, zero-liability assurances, and more.

 Contact us today to find out how payment processing with BAMS can help protect your business against unnecessary losses from chargebacks.